-Section 2.
-Employees required to report to work during closure or curtailment of offices because of inclement weather or hazardous conditions shall be notified in writing of their designations no later than November 1st of each year.
+Employees required to report to work during closure or curtailment of offices because of inclement weather or hazardous conditions shall be notified in writing of their designations no later than November 1st of each year or upon hire.
 Such designations may be modified with two weeks advanced notice to the affected employees.
+The Agency will maintain a public list of these employees.

 Section 3.
-For Employees with existing teleworking or telecommuting agreements.
+Employees with existing Remote Work Agreements.

-To limit disruptions to Agency services, employees may request the ability to telecommute or telework from their immediate supervisor when the employee's work is curtailed due to inclement or hazardous conditions.
+To limit disruptions to Agency services, employees may request the ability to work remotely from their immediate supervisor when the employee's work is curtailed due to inclement or hazardous conditions.
 An employee request may be granted on a daily basis and the employee shall notify their immediate supervisor of the request prior to the start of their regularly scheduled shift.
 If the employee is unable to make contact with their immediate supervisor the employee will be authorized the optional use of accrued vacation, compensatory time or leave without pay for that shift.
 This section does not apply to employees required to report to work under Section 2.